ember-a11y/ember-a11y/README.md

 This Ember addon provides a `{{focusing-outlet}}` component which you can use in place of normal `{{outlet}}`s.

 The current implementation of this addon will immediately apply focus to the most relevant piece of content based on actions users take (clicking buttons, links, etc).
-This allows screen readers to catch changes and read the right information, thus providing a much better experience for blind users.
+This allows screen readers to catch changes and read the right information, thus providing a much better experience for screen reader users.

 ## Usage